-[q]What are the base pairing rules in DNA?
+[q]What are the base-pairing rules in DNA?
 Why are these rules important?

-[a]The base pairing rules allow for DNA to be accurately copied from one generation of organisms or cells to the next.
-The rules are A bonds with T, and C bonds with G.
+[a]The base-pairing rules allow for DNA to be accurately copied from one generation of organisms or cells to the next.
+The rules are A bonds with T and C bonds with G.

 [q]Describe DNA’s overall structure.

 [a]DNA is a double helix.
 The double helix consists of two anti-parallel strands, which means that each strand is upside down relative to the other.
 Each strand consists of a sugar-phosphate backbone on the outside, with nitrogenous bases facing inward.
-Each strand connects to the other through hydrogen bonds between nitrogenous bases with complimentary shapes (with A bonding with T, and C bonding with G).
+Each strand connects to the other through hydrogen bonds between nitrogenous bases with complementary shapes (with A bonding with T, and C bonding with G).